Introduction

 Prowler is an Open Source security tool… and you will find all this information in the following section (this is for inventory and analysis of the environment).

-prowler has a functionality to perform a quick inventory check.
+prowler has the functionality to perform a quick inventory check.
 It will give you in the console information about the number of each resource that you have, and in json/csv generated files you will find information about what is the specific resource (region, aws service, resource type, resource id and ARN)

-Is it popular?: On github: Watch 122; Fork 1.1k; Stars 7.6K
+Is it popular?: On GitHub: Watch 122; Fork 1.1k; Stars 7.6K

 URL: https://github.com/prowler-cloud/prowler